Dynamics of Pseudoentanglement: Discussion

 Another direction for future work is to identify physically realistic models of dynamics where pseudoentanglement is achieved in polynomial time.
-In the all-to-all model of Sec.~\ref{sec:non-local_gate} that time scale is exponential for trivial reasons; in the local model of Sec.~\ref{sec:local-circuit}, the $m$-copy pseudothermalization time is polynomial in system size, but grows at least linearly with $m$, so that convergence to a pseudoentangled ensemble, indistinguishabile from Haar-random with {\it any} polynomial number of copies $m = O(\poly{N})$, requires super-polynomial time.
-This can be a mild super-polynomial scaling, e.g. $N^{\log N}$.
-Nonetheless it would be interesting to identify models of dynamics that generate pseudoentanglement in polynomial time.
-Such models cannot be random local automaton circuits, due to the counting bound, Eq.~\eqref{eq:tmix_counting_lowerbound}.
-Pseudorandom subset(-phase) state ensembles can be prepared efficiently by using quantum-secure pseudorandom permutations and phase functions~\cite{aaronson_quantum_2023}.
-In this work we have opted for truly random subsets, as these make for simpler models of circuit dynamics and are more in keeping with the spirit of quantum thermalization; it would be interesting to identify pseudorandom models of dynamics that can produce pseudoentanglement in polynomial time while maintaining a simple, ``random-looking'', physically reasonable structure.
-A related construction of pseudorandom unitaries was recently shown to not be robust to perturbations~\cite{haug_pseudorandom_2023}, which might suggest intrinsic difficulties for this direction.
+In the all-to-all model of Sec.~\ref{sec:non-local_gate} that time scale is exponential for trivial reasons; in the local model of Sec.~\ref{sec:local-circuit}, the $m$-copy indistinguishability time is polynomial in system size, but grows at least linearly with $m$, so that convergence to a pseudoentangled ensemble, indistinguishable from Haar-random with {\it any} polynomial number of copies $m = O(\poly{N})$, requires super-polynomial time.
+This is a consequence of demanding information-theoretic pseudorandomness, i.e. vanishing trace distance [Eq.~\eqref{eq:pe_criterion_tracedistance}], along with a gate set of polynomial size (this follows from the counting bound, Fact~\ref{fact:countingbound}).
+It would be interesting to identify physically reasonable models of dynamics that generate pseudoentanglement in polynomial time, under the weaker condition of computational pseudorandomness [Eq.~\eqref{eq:pe_criterion_algo}].
+Indeed pseudorandom subset(-phase) state ensembles can be prepared efficiently by using quantum-secure pseudorandom permutations and phase functions~\cite{aaronson_quantum_2023}.
+In this work we have considered truly random circuits, as these make for simpler models of dynamics and are more in keeping with the spirit of quantum thermalization; however it would be interesting to identify pseudorandom models of dynamics that can produce pseudoentanglement in polynomial time while maintaining a simple, local, ``random-looking'' structure.
+A related construction of pseudorandom unitaries was recently shown to not be robust to perturbations~\cite{haug_pseudorandom_2023}, which might present an obstruction for this direction.

 More broadly, subset(-phase) states are only one class of pseudoentangled state ensembles.
 Due to their structure, these ensembles suggest automaton circuits as a natural models of dynamics.
-It would be interesting to identify different ensembles of pseudoentangled states and the types of quantum dynamics that might naturally produce them.
+It would be interesting, given different ensembles of pseudoentangled states (for instance a recent construction based on shallow circuits of pseudorandom unitaries acting on large blocks of qubits~\cite{schuster_random_2024}), to identify models of quantum dynamics that might naturally produce them as late-time steady states.

 Recent works have introduced related notions of `pseudocoherence'~\cite{haug_pseudorandom_2023}, `pseudomagic'~\cite{gu_little_2023}, etc, which are analogous to pseudoentanglement but based on different resources (coherence, magic, etc).
 A natural extensions of our work would be to study the dynamics of other such pseudoresources in appropriate circuit models.